SyroQT/personal-web/content/pages/home.md

 ---
-title: Welcome
+title: Less is More
 featuredImage: /images/uploads/katedraa-tiny.jpg
 subtitle: |
-  to Titas SyroQT Janusonis personal website.
+  Titas {SyroQT} Janusonis website & blog
 meta:
   title: ""
 ---

-# Here you will find
-- Some text
+# This is a place where I
+- write my blog about studying and living in the UK
+- put all of my free time project details in one place